Promoting knowledge, respecting diversities

 Moreover, it’s important to expose and to celebrate the vast diversity and beauty of genitalia in order to spread knowledge about natural variations and stop the shame and stigma as well as the mutilation and/or fetichization.
 SEX-ED + project subscribes to the principle of bodily autonomy for all and promotes respect of the diversity of bodies, identities and experiences.

 Have you ever bought a North American made silicone dildo?
 If yes, you know it’s pricey.
 Really pricey…around 200$.
 Why the price?
 Silicone is super expensive.
 Did we make our point?!?
 SUPER expensive.
 Like, 400$ a gallon expensive.
 Ouch.

 SEX-ED + individually handcrafts and uniquely molds its products from humans, funky beautiful humans who joyfully lend their anatomy in order to increase genital knowledge.
 This is a first for educational purposes (to our knowledge), which is kind of cool.
 This comes with a cost though, in terms of time and material invested.

-We still want our products to be accessible though.
-We know that a not for profit organization, a sexologist and a hospital do not have the same financial capacities.
-That’s why we decided to have a sliding scale for our products prices, so that those who have more money will allow those who don’t to have a discount on their order.
+SEX-ED + still want its products to be accessible though.
+A not for profit organization, a sexologist and a hospital do not have the same financial capacities.
+That’s why SEX-ED + uses a sliding scale for its products prices, so that those who have more money will allow those who don’t to have a discount on their order.
 It’s our way to bring back a bit of equity in this world.

 Respect and consent